 1. THE EDITORIAL TEAM STATED THE STORY IS NON-CANON

 In the mini-series, it appears Thanos has the last word.
 Though he sacrifices himself in the end in order to restore the universe.

 Nevertheless, Marvel’s Executive Editor Tom Brevoort has stated that the mini-series is not part of mainstream continuity.
 Therefore, it is non-canon.

 A FAN OF THE REST OF THIS STORY?
-CLICK ON Marvel Universe: The End BELOW TO BUY THE PAPERBACK COMIC ON AMAZON.
+CLICK ON Marvel Universe: The End BELOW TO BUY THE GRAPHIC BOOK ON AMAZON.

 FOR THANOS: HE SACRIFICED HIMSELF TO RESTORE THE UNIVERSE

 At the end of the universe, only Thanos is left.
 Or so we think.
 In fact, Adam Warlock and Franklin Richards survived in a parallel dimension.
 Soon, Adam opens Thanos’ eyes to his foolhardy actions.
 When he realizes what must be done, Mistress Death appears to both.